Tag Archives: Rajasekhar

 Oracle Database Service Portfolio

-Our team of DBA experts offers flexible scheduling to accommodate our clients’ business needs.
-We are always ready to assist and address any concerns, providing peace of mind for our clients even during non-business hours or maintenance windows.
+Our team of experienced DBAs provides flexible support coverage to match business requirements.
+We are always ready to assist during critical situations, maintenance windows, and non-business hours, ensuring peace of mind for our clients.

-Created new 19c RAC databases with failover services, ensuring high availability and reducing the risk of data loss.
-Successfully migrated and refreshed specific schemas from 12c to 19c, ensuring data integrity and compatibility across systems.
+• Built new Oracle 19c RAC databases with failover services and migrated schemas from 12c to 19c, ensuring data integrity and compatibility.

 How Do We Charge?